0cjs/sedoc/ee/tools/proto-tech.md

 ### Notes

+- On .1" perfboard you must leave a pad between the socket and header pin to be able to use the bottom of the pin; otherwise the socket will block the wire-wrap tool and you get one less connection on the pin (just one with standard header pins).
 - Standard header pins are  11mm overall height, with 5.5 mm of exposed pin on the long side.
 This is long enough to wrap two 7-turn connections.
 (Remember there's a third soldered connection on the